Common signs and symptoms of TMJ

 TMJ is the acronym for the temporomandibular joint that connects your jawbone (mandible) to the temporal bones on both sides of your head.
 It works like a door hinge, allow you to open and close your mouth.

-Technically, yes!
-Everyone with a jaw has a TMJ, but it’s evolved into the generic term dentists, doctors and patients often use to describe a temporomandibular disorder (TMD) that causes pain in the joint and muscles around the jaw.
+Technically, everyone with a jaw has a TMJ, but it’s evolved into the generic term dentists, doctors and patients often use to describe a temporomandibular disorder (TMD) that causes pain in the joint and muscles around the jaw.
 TMDs are mostly associated with jaw pain, but the term includes other pain associated with the nerves, cartilage or joint fluid around the jaw and face.

 What Causes TMJ?